meckert75/documentations/docs/raspberry_pi_homebridge.md

 **Prerequisit**

-Install Raspbian on a Micro SD card for the Raspberry Pi:
+Install Raspbian on a Micro SD card for the Raspberry Pi 3 or Zero W:
 * [Setting up a Raspberry Pi](raspberry_pi_setup.md) _or_
 * [Setting Up Raspberry Pi using a Raspberry Pi](raspberry_pi_setup2.md)